-ScalaCourses.com is dedicated to providing online courses for people who want to learn how to program in Scala.
+ScalaCourses.com is dedicated to providing online courses for people who want to learn how to program in Scala and related technology.

 The Scala programming language is rapidly growing in popularity.
 There are many reasons for this, including tremendous scalability, a natural melding of object-oriented and functional capabilities, and the ability of Scala programs to interoperate with legacy Java code.
 Even though Scala presents a significant learning curve, benefits accrue almost as soon as programmers start to work with Scala.
 Machine learning / big data programmers have embraced Scala, and ScalaCourses.com teaches language basics in a practical manner.

-Course are self-paced, which means you can study the material at your own speed.
+Both instructor-led and self-study options are offered.
 The course materials proceed methodically, so beginners through experienced Scala programmers alike will quickly learn valuable techniques, useful information, and gain practical experience.
 The material is introduced through many short lectures with working examples and self-discovery techniques.
 Just enough theory is introduced to gain an intuitive understanding of how to work with the concepts presented.

 Scala allows you to write clean and powerful code in a brief and concise manner.
 ScalaCourses.com provides the best learning experience, and is also the best value for learning Scala.
 Be proactive – get the edge with our self-study and instructor-led training.
 Please contact us for information about instructor-led training.
 Learn Scala today!

-Logged-in students can download course notes and lecture videos.
+Logged-in students can download course notes.
 We update transcripts and videos frequently, and provide release notes for each course and lecture.
 Enrollment is for 365 days, and students automatically get updates as they are released.
 Students can renew their enrollment for a fraction of the original price.

 "I like the pace (fast) and the content (deep).
 I’m glad I made the investment."

 – Kirk Sullivan, Orlando, FL, USA.